 Russell 2000 Index (RLS.I) & SPDR S&P Retail ETF (XRT)

+The Fed has officially joined the parade of central banks cutting back on stimulus announcing yesterday that it intends to reduce asset purchases by $15 billion per month, a pace that would see it run down and finish the current program in June of 2022.
+This timetable is in line with previous hints from the US central bank and has been seen by investors as a bullish sign of confidence in the economy.
 In its statement, the Fed suggested it expects supply chain disruptions to ease over time and that it still sees recent inflation pressures as transitory.
 There is some potential evidence for this as several key commodities have turned downward in the last few days including Crude Oil, Copper, and Lumber.
 Part of this may be a reaction to a rising US Dollar, but the downturn may also be in response to recent signs of growth slowing in some sectors, particularly a recent decline in US construction spending.

 Economic and earnings news continues to roll out over the rest of this week, then drops off dramatically next week, which could give investors and analysts a chance to catch their collective breath.
 Stagflation remains a key theme for economic numbers with US nonfarm payrolls and Canada employment numbers coming out tomorrow, followed by inflation reports for the US and China next week.
 Earnings season shifts into the later innings next week with the calendar dominated by smaller companies and headlined by Disney and a few retailers including Canadian Tire.